 Director of Residence Life

-I was born in Dubai, United Arab Emirates and grew up in Dubai where I earned my A.S. in Aerospace Engineering at Emirates Aviation College.
 I came to Lewis University in August 1997 and graduated in January 2002 with a B.A. in Management Information Systems and in December 2004 I completed my MBA in International Business.
-I am considering pursuing a doctorate degree in higher education administration in the near future.
+I am considering pursuing a doctorate degree in higher educaton administration in the near future.

-As a student I participated in the Student Governing Board, International Student Association and Cultural Awareness Council.
 Over my career I have worked in a variety of roles in the Office of Student Services at Lewis University.
-Currently, I am serving as the Director of Residence Life and with the assistance of my staff (full-time, graduate assistants, resident assistants and student employees) I am responsible for the University residence halls (approximately 1300 students) especially as related to community development, learning communities, safety and security, emergency response, disciplinary interventions and facilities management.
+Currently, I am serving as the Director of Residence Life and with the assistance of my staff we place a large emphasis on community development, learning communities, safety and security, emergency response, disciplinary interventions and facilities management.

-Currently I am a member of American College Personnel Association (ACPA), National Association of Student Personnel Administrators (NASPA) and Association of Student Conduct Affairs (ASCA).
-My wife, two children, and I reside on-campus and in my free time I enjoy cooking and watching movies.
+Professionally, I am a member of American College Personnel Association (ACPA), National Association of Student Personnel Administrators (NASPA), Association of College and University Housing Officers - International (ACUHO-I) and Association of Student Conduct Affairs (ASCA).

 Associate Director of Residence Life